<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 1. Value is in the eyes of the beholder—or the recipient, for our purposes here.
 You have the right to develop a theory as to what should be valuable for another person, but they possess the right to determine their worth.
 Because perceptions about value vary, you may have to explain why your dream client should perceive the value in the way you view it.

 2. The person receiving the value needs to be better off in some way having received it.
-If the person is no better off having received the attempted value creation, it is not value.
+This is where strategic value creation comes into play—if the person is no better off having received the attempted value creation, it is not truly value.

 3. Value exists on a continuum.
 Some things are more valuable than others.
 My view of this continuum of value in sales is 1: Product Value, 2: Experience Value, 3: Tangible results, and 4: Strategic Value.